-But for older kids above 8-year-olds, they should start doing speed and agility drills.
+But for older kids above 8-year-olds, should start doing speed and agility drills.

 5. Know Your Position’s Roles

-If you are a defender then you must know that your primary role is to defend your opponents from scoring goals.
+If you are a defender, you must know that your primary role is to defend your opponents from scoring goals.

 It also means that you must have the skills to defend your opponents properly.